 I was sawing logs.

-Sunk down into a navy couch patterned with unicorns which I was re-purposing as a bed in the balmy living room of my some of my buddies.
+Sunk down into, of all things, a navy couch uniquely patterned with scores of symmetrically placed unicorns which I was re-purposing as a bed in the balmy living room of my some of my buddies.

 But that calm was violently vandalized.

 Out of the quiet came a howling protest accompanied by fierce banging on the front door.

 “Turn it down!
 Turn.
 It.
 Down!” a hysterical woman shrieked like a screech owl.

 My pulse tripled.
 Terrified and unsure of where I was, I desperately tried to locate myself in these strange surroundings, where drowsiness had enveloped me just moments before.

 The only constant in those distressed seconds that elapsed were the distraught lady’s screams,”Turn it down!
 Turn it down!”